codewithgaji/Python-Mini-Games-For-Beginners/Number-Guessing-Game/README.md

 - Option to replay the game after each round.

 ## How to Play
-1. Try the game out on Google Colab by clicking this link: https://tinyurl.com/gajinumguessinggame
+1. Try the game out on Google Colab by clicking this [link](https://tinyurl.com/gajinumguessinggame)
 2. Clone or download this repository.
 3. Open the `Number guessing game.ipynb` file in Jupyter Notebook or any compatible IDE.
 4. Run the code and follow the prompts: